Key Takeaways

 Vet’s Opinion – Impact of Ingesting Spider Plants for Cats

 Are spider plants toxic to cats in the eyes of veterinarians?
-No, but it’s still important to prevent your pets from overindulging.
+No!
+But it is still important to prevent your pets from overindulging.
 Major veterinary institutions agree that while consuming spider plants is not fatal for cats, keeping them out-of-reach would ideally maintain harmony between your indoor green space and your adorable companions.

 Dr. Debra Primovic notes-